NRGGIT/myrims/myRIMS/docs/cloud-deployment-guide.md

    - Insufficient resources (memory, CPU)
    - Port conflicts
    - Volume mount issues
+3. **Database build errors**: If you encounter errors during the database build process, check that:
+   - The directory structure is correct (the `database` directory contains both `scripts` and `init` subdirectories)
+   - The `db.dockerfile` is correctly configured to copy and run the scripts
+   - The paths in the COPY commands match the actual directory structure
-3. **Database connection issues**: Ensure the PostgreSQL service is running and the credentials are correct.
+4. **Database connection issues**: Ensure the PostgreSQL service is running and the credentials are correct.
-4. **Metabase not connecting to the database**: Ensure the PostgreSQL service is running and the credentials in the Metabase configuration are correct.
+5. **Metabase not connecting to the database**: Ensure the PostgreSQL service is running and the credentials in the Metabase configuration are correct.
-5. **Airbyte not connecting to the database**: Ensure the PostgreSQL service is running and the credentials in the Airbyte configuration are correct.
+6. **Airbyte not connecting to the database**: Ensure the PostgreSQL service is running and the credentials in the Airbyte configuration are correct.

 ### Logs